Phoebe Dahl: Career

-Dahl began her career in Amsterdam working as an assistant to Dutch fashion designer Jackie Villevoye before returning to Los Angeles in 2013.
-Dahl founded Faircloth & Supply in late 2012 after a trip to Japan and India, but it was not until she returned to Los Angeles in 2013 that she launched it.
-In 2014, she collaborated with the Australian model and television presenter Ruby Rose to design street-wear for Dahl's ethical clothing range Faircloth & Supply.
+Dahl studied at the Fashion Institute of Design and Merchandising in Los Angeles and at the London College of Fashion.
+She began her career in Amsterdam working as an assistant to Dutch fashion designer Jackie Villevoye before returning to Los Angeles in 2013.
+Dahl founded Faircloth & Supply in late 2012 after a trip to Japan and India.
 In 2015, Dahl created T-shirt designs for Verve Coffee Roasters.
 She was awarded "Racked’s 30 Under 30 Rising Designers".